oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This document describes a format for signed JWTs that supports selective disclosure (SD-JWT), enabling sharing only a subset of the claims included in the original signed JWT instead of releasing all the claims to every verifier.
-During issuance, an SD-JWT is sent from the issuer to the holder alongside a Issuer-Issued Disclosures Object, a JSON object that contains the mapping between raw claim values contained in the SD-JWT and the salts for each claim value.
+During issuance, an SD-JWT is sent from the issuer to the holder alongside an II-Disclosures object, a JSON object that contains the mapping between raw claim values contained in the SD-JWT and the salts for each claim value.

-This document also defines a format for Holder-Selected Disclosures JWT, which convey a subset of the claim values of an SD-JWT to the verifier.
-For presentation, the holder creates a Holder-Selected Disclosures JWT and sends it together with the SD-JWT to the verifier.
-To verify claim values received in Holder-Selected Disclosures JWT, the verifier uses the salts values in the Holder-Selected Disclosures JWT to compute the digests of the claim values and compare them to the ones in the SD-JWT.
+This document also defines a format for HS-Disclosures JWT, which convey a subset of the claim values of an SD-JWT to the verifier.
+For presentation, the holder creates a HS-Disclosures JWT and sends it together with the SD-JWT to the verifier.
+To verify claim values received in HS-Disclosures JWT, the verifier uses the salts values in the HS-Disclosures JWT to compute the digests of the claim values and compare them to the ones in the SD-JWT.

 One of the common use cases of a signed JWT is representing a user's identity